homezhan/artoolkit-docs/Examples/example_arsimple.md

 #ARToolkit Tutorial 1: First Simple ARToolkit Scene
 Among the variety of example applications which are bundled with ARToolKit, simpleLight is the most straight-forward example.
 When you [install ARToolKit][about_installing], you can find it with the other example applications in the `bin` directory.
-More examples, and explination of their techniques can be found on the page [ARToolKit Examples][2].
+More examples, and explination of their techniques can be found from the sidebar category "Examples".

 ##Running simpleLite
 Running the simpleLight example is one of the most straight-forward ways to test that your ARToolKit installation is functioning correctly.
 It is recommended you do this when you install a new version of ARToolKit.